Sangita1423/English-Dictionary-App/README.md

 ## Outcome of the Project
 In this project, I will developed a english dictionary app that will help us in performing various functions like Add a new word, Find the meaning, Update a word and Exit.
 It will also store the word and its meaning.

+## Functions
+###  Add, Find, Update, Exit

+1. Add a new word : Add the new words in the app.
+2. Find the meaning : Find the meaning of the word.
+3. Update a word : Update the existing word.
+4. Exit : Exit from the dictionary app.

 ![Screenshot (58)](https://user-images.githubusercontent.com/88077075/166106216-2dfd3fbd-5696-431c-a2ce-78bdf2dbd00f.png)

 ![Screenshot (59)](https://user-images.githubusercontent.com/88077075/166106229-89627139-62f2-4ec1-b4bf-406df47e0412.png)